svenpieper/docker-nginx-vaultwarden-ssl/README.md

 sudo apt install -y python3.10-dev sudo apt-get install -y python3.10 python3-pip
 ```
-c

 Once python3 and pip3 are installed, we can install Docker-Compose using the following command:

 ```bash
 sudo pip3 install docker-compose
 ```

-#### 5. Enable the Docker system service to start your containers on boot
+#### 1.5.
+Enable the Docker system service to start your containers on boot
 This is a very nice and important addition.
 With the following command you can configure your system to automatically run the Docker system service, whenever it boots up.

 ```bash